kofec/domoticz-tinycontrol/README.md

 ```
 * You will probably need install python package "xmltodict" like in issue https://github.com/kofec/domoticz-tinycontrol/issues/1
+* and check where it was installed
+if sys.platform.startswith('linux'):
+linux specific code here
+sys.path.append('/usr/local/lib/python3.5/dist-packages')

 * As you can see in above example ther is lots of devices.
 You will need it in next step

 Restart Domoticz